 Thanks to Alan Tay for this good article on wireless security.
 Alan is a Software Engineer who specialized in IT security and programming.
 He is also the author of IT security column.

 Wireless networks are becoming popular today and there are people, especially home users, who are switching from wired connection to wireless connection.
 For those who are using wireless network, it is possible for any outsider to connect into your network without you realizing it if proper wireless security practice is not applied.
-As a result, it is important to know how to secure a wireless network.
+As a result, it is important to know how to secure a wireless network, learn more from the professionals at kmftechs.com.

 How to Secure your Wireless Network